- 1 c. Raw Chickpeas (soaked overnight, rinsed, boiled until cooked, about 1 hr) or 3-4 cups cooked or canned chickpeas

 - 1/3 c.
 Tahini

 - 1/4 c.
-Cold Chamomile herbal tea (steep 1 TBS Organic Chamomile in hot water, remove chamomile, and allow to cool)
+Chamomile herbal tea, room temperature.
+Prepare tea by steeping 1 TBS Organic Chamomile in 8 oz hot water for 7 minutes, remove chamomile, and allow to cool

 - 2 garlic cloves, finely chopped